 Both were tasty, but I missed at least one more on the de l’Opera Hanoi afternoon tea menu.
 Perhaps, the refreshing cucumber or light salmon sandwich, possibly both.

 After the second part, I went straight for the intense flavors of Opera cake.
 It was a blast full of coffee and chocolate creaminess.
 I loved how fresh and luscious it was.
 To point out, this is the best opera cake I have ever had.
 Again, I fell for silky smooth texture, except this time for passion fruit Panna Cotta.
 It ticked all the boxes from sour-sweet taste to crunchy-smooth texture.

 Another colorful addition to our afternoon tea sweets was the red velvet cupcake.
 It had an airy and yet compact feel with buttercream frosting, which made the cupcake even lusher.
 In the same color specter were the pink macarons with soft vanilla cream.
 They were good looking and palatable, but the meringues were very stiff.

 Lack of softness in biscuit might be in missing maturing process, but it also didn’t melt as it should.
 Last on the tea menu was the strawberry tart.
 Complete with lovely crumbly dough, and delightful filling, topped with a fresh strawberry.

 Final Thoughts for Hotel de L’Opera Hanoi Afternoon Tea

-Taken everything into consideration the Hotel de l’Opera Hanoi afternoon tea is ranking in a must try in Hanoi.
+Taken everything into consideration the Hotel de l’Opera Hanoi afternoon tea is ranking in a must-try in Hanoi.
 The courtyard itself is a beautiful place to sit back and breathe deeply.
 After experiencing the Hanoi’s air pollution that essential “task” is one I learned to appreciate.
-Running water surely adds some zen vibe and while acknowledging that, an afternoon tea set does suits well with the environment.
+Running water surely adds some zen vibe and while acknowledging that, an afternoon tea set does suit well with the environment.